petetak/hugogiraudel.github.com/collections/article/2013-07-25-designing-an-image-gallery.md

 title: "Designing an image gallery"
 ---

+> **Edit (2014/11/16):** I took time to improve this site.
+It now works fine without JavaScript and has been ported to Jekyll.
+Also both Sass and JavaScript code have been improved.

 Hey guys!
 I recently had the opportunity to work on a cool little project I'd like to talk about: an advanced image gallery with some really cool features.
 Indeed, I've been asked to design and develop the site of [Alexandra Lucas](http://alexandralucas.com) to promote her work as a French photographer.
 Since I'm a big fan of her work, I accepted and it turned out to be quite fun to work on this project.